Improving efficiency in transporting average treatment effects: Semiparametric RAL estimator incorporating knowledge of the causal structure underlying effect heterogeneity

 \end{theorem}

-The EIF in Theorem \ref{lemma:eif} is similar to the EIF for the transported ATE under the more general model that allows all $W$ to modify the additive treatment effect. \citet{rudolph2017robust} show that the nonparametric EIF for is equal to the following:
+The function $\D_\theta$ in Theorem \ref{lemma:eif} is similar to the efficient influence function (EIF) for the transported ATE under the more general model that allows all $W$ to modify the additive treatment effect. \citet{rudolph2017robust} show that the nonparametric EIF for $\lambda = \E\{f(W)\mid S=0\}$ is equal to the following:

 Comparing $\D_{\theta}$ with $\D_{\lambda}$, we see two main differences: 1) in the first term, $\D_{\theta}$ has weights $\frac{P(S=0 \mid Z)}{P(S=1 \mid Z)}$ whereas $\D_{\lambda}$ has weights $\frac{P(S=0 \mid W)}{P(S=1 \mid W)}$; and 2) $\D_{\theta}$ has an additional term.